circuitcat/Grace-Polyhedron-Blender/README.md

 - [`Graces_Polyhedron.blend`](./Graces_Polyhedron.blend): The Blender project file.
 - [`graces_polyhedron_script.py`](./graces_polyhedron_script.py): The script to generate the polyhedron.

+## Compatibility
+This project was created using **Blender 3.3.1**.
+The script and project file should work with Blender 3.x versions, but you might need to make minor adjustments if using a different version.
+If you encounter any issues, consider checking for the following:
+- **Script Compatibility**: Some Blender Python API functions might differ slightly between versions, so ensure that the functions used are supported in your version.
+- **User Interface**: The location of certain tools or settings in Blender may change between versions, so refer to the Blender documentation for the version you are using.

 ## Screenshot
 Here’s a screenshot of the polyhedron generated in Blender: